MerosCrypto/Meros/docs/Protocol/Merit.md

 Blocks have the following fields:

 - header: Block Header.
-- significant: The threshold of what makes a Transaction significant.
-10 means anything which has more than 10 (inclusive) new Merit to archive.
-- sketchSalt: The salt used when hashing elements for inclusion in sketches.
-- sketch: A PinSketch of the included Verification Packets, with a capacity of at least `packets.length div 5 + 1` and at most `packets.length div 5 + 11`, where each Verification Packet is included as `Blake2b-64(sketchSalt + packet.serialize())`.
-If a Verification Packet's 8-byte hash has a collision with another Verification Packet's, the sketchSalt must be changed and the sketch regenerated until there is no collision.
+- sketch: A PinSketch of the included Verification Packets, where each Verification Packet is included as `Blake2b-64(header.sketchSalt + packet.serialize())`.
 - elements: Difficulty updates and gas price sets from Merit Holders.
 - aggregate: Aggregated BLS Signature for every Verification Packet/Element this Block archives.